SamuelHudec/pytorch_challenges/README.md

 I asked my skilled colleague to create challenges for me.
 Knowledge of programming and mathematics is required.

 Each task is specified in a `template.py` file in challenge folder.
 Based on it, I should be able to compose a solution.
+Remember template is only __hint file__.
 Of course every one can use his creativity to deliver running solution.

 ## First Challenge